alex-sharifi/book-reports/The Data Warehouse Toolkit/README.md

     - Wide, flat, denormalised<sup>pg 46</sup>
     - Populated with verbose descriptions<sup>pg 46</sup>.
 Cryptic abbreviations, operational codes or true/false flags should be replaced with full text words<sup>pg 48</sup>.
     - Rather than decoding flags into understandable labels in the BI application, we prefer that decoded values be stored in the database so they are consistently available to all users regardless of their BI reporting environment<sup>pg 82</sup>.
-    - Separate heirarchies can gracefull coexist in the same dimension table<sup>pg 48</sup>.
+    - Separate heirarchies can gracefully coexist in the same dimension table<sup>pg 48</sup>.
 - Degenerate dimensions
     - Some fact tables have dimension keys for dimension tables that bear no context, i.e. invoice number.
 It is acknowledged there is no associated dimension table with this key<sup>pg 47</sup>.
     - These can be useful for grouping purposes (i.e. grouping across basket transactions), and also linking back to operational system<sup>pg 93</sup>.